Reboare/Lagrange/_posts/2018-05-28-pinkys-palace-v3.md

 RWX: Has RWX segments
 ```

-Again, I hate debugging these things remotely, so I ran all gdb debugging through the above invoke script.
+Again, just to reiterate, so I ran all gdb debugging through the above invoke script to keep stack offsets equal.

 We'll use the following template for writing two half-words to a target address.
 In this case we need to find the offsets at which `0x41414141` and `0x42424242` are displayed.
 I also included a nopsled which will have shellcode placed on it during the final exploitation, as we want the stack to look as close to the final result as possible.
 Since the stack grows upwards, this affects offsets.